-When you take a look at the top 5 ‘most valuable brands of 2018’ – Amazon, Apple, Google, Samsung Group and Facebook, immediately their logos can be vividly recalled in your mind – from the black Amazon wordmark underlined with its yellow “smile” to Facebook’s blue ‘f’.
+When you take a look at companies with the best brand recognition worldwide like Amazon, Apple, Google, Samsung Group and Facebook, immediately their logos, brand personality, typography, abbreviations, etc. can be vividly recalled in your mind – from the black Amazon wordmark underlined with its yellow “smile” to Facebook’s blue ‘f’.
 If placed next to each other, it’s highly likely that you’d be able to distinguish between Samsung’s ‘SamsungOne’ font and Google’s Sans-serif typeface.
 An Apple advert whether online or on a billboard is always distinctly an Apple production.

 While a brand’s value is made up of many things - internal culture, customer service, brand tone of voice and mission statement, a company’s visual brand assets play the most obvious role in establishing a brand, differentiating it from competitors and getting the consumer’s attention, business and loyalty.

 The enterprises that make it onto brand value tables are indeed masters of effective brand design.
 However, they are acutely aware that they need to think beyond great design to secure their place in the consumer’s mind.
 These global leaders take incredible care and invest resources in the consistent implementation of their unique brand look on all communication channels, whether social media, newsletters, websites, TV ads or office signage.
 They know that brand value is built on consistency.

 This mix of a company’s visual brand assets and their correct implementation are at the heart of the all-important tool that empowers a company to become memorable, outstanding and more lucrative - the brand style guide.

 What is a brand style guide?
 And why do you need one?